 For the most part, analysis near the onset of spontaneous motion of an active particle or drop follows the standard paradigm of weakly nonlinear analysis near the threshold of a monotonic instability.
 Specifically, the first-order terms in the weakly nonlinear expansion correspond to a linearisation about the basic stationary state at the instability threshold.
-At this order, one finds a homogeneous, linear and quasi-static problem which is singular, having a family of homogeneous solutions representing spontaneous motion of the particle with an arbitrary rectilinear velocity.
+At this order, one finds a homogeneous, linear and quasi-static problem which is singular, having a family of homogeneous solutions representing spontaneous rectilinear motion of the particle with arbitrary velocity.
 Then at a higher order one finds an inhomogeneous version of that singular problem, whose solvability yields the requisite amplitude equation.
 A non-standard feature is that the weakly nonlinear expansion can be spatially nonuniform, holding in the vicinity of the particle or drop but not at large distances where advection and diffusion are comparable.
 Following classical analyses of forced heat advection at small P\'eclet numbers \cite{Acrivos:62}, this spatial non-uniformity can be resolved using the method of matched asymptotic expansions \cite{Hinch:book}, as done for steady states in \cite{Morozov:19,Morozov:19b,Saha:21}.
 This spatial non-uniformity of the asymptotics carries two important consequences.
-The first, as explained by Farutin and Misbah \cite{Farutin:21}, is the unusual singular-pitchfork bifurcation of the spontaneous-motion steady states; related to this, the amplitude equation arises from a solvability condition at second, rather than third, order of the weakly nonlinear expansion.
+The first, explained by Farutin and Misbah \cite{Farutin:21}, is the unusual singular-pitchfork bifurcation of the spontaneous-motion steady states; related to this, the amplitude equation arises from a solvability condition at second, rather than third, order of the weakly nonlinear expansion.
 The second consequence, on which we elaborate below, has to do with the nature of the unsteady dynamics near the instability threshold.
-We note that for some models of active particles and drops the spatial non-uniformity of the weakly nonlinear expansion is absent, along with its consequences.
+For some models of active particles and drops the spatial non-uniformity of the weakly nonlinear expansion is absent.
 That is the case, for example, for the truncated models mentioned previously \cite{Farutin:21b,Li:22}, models including strong absorption of solute in the bulk of the liquid solution \cite{Farutin:21} and models of `reactive' active drops \cite{Michelin:22}, where solute transport is only considered in the interior of the drop and on its interface.